 Now that you have a number to work towards, you can start putting aside a little bit of money each month to reach that goal.
 Open a savings account that’s specifically for holiday spending.
 It may sound over the top, but you could save faster than you expect.

 Non-traditional financial institutions or online-based banks are more likely to have higher interest rates because they have lower operating costs, which enables them to pass on savings to the consumer.
 For example, Motive Financial offers an almost unheard-of interest rate of 2.8%.
 Another great option is the Oaken Savings Account at 2.3%.

-If you find that your current earnings aren’t enough to cover the savings, this is also a good time to look at earning some extra money.
-Declutter your house and plan to have a spring yard sale in March, take on a few extra hours at work or start your own side business.
+You may soon have more than enough for the holidays.
+However, if you find that your current earnings aren’t enough to cover the savings, this is also a good time to look at making some extra money.
+Declutter your house and plan to have a spring yard sale in April, take on a few extra hours at work, or start your own side business.

 Many retailers are slashing the prices on their holiday goods, so now is the perfect time to stock up.
 This is especially true for small items such as wrapping paper, cards, and decorations.

-Plan a low-budget Christmas with friends and family
+Plan a Low-budget Christmas with Friends and Family